 You’ve probably had to fend off this tired question before from out-of-town friends: How can we get in the holiday spirit here on the West Coast when it’s warm in December?
-Well, first of all, it’s cold by L.A. standards.
-But there’s also plenty of holiday cheer if you know where to see Christmas lights in Los Angeles.
+Well, first of all, it’s cold—by L.A. standards, at least.
+But second, there’s also plenty of holiday cheer if you know where to see Christmas lights in Los Angeles.
 In between a deluge of Christmas events and frantic shopping trips—you’ve consulted our holiday gift guide, right?—take the time to check out these twinkling neighborhoods.
 Just make sure to bring along an extra sweatshirt and some patience: Not even Christmas lights can escape L.A. traffic.

 RECOMMENDED: Christmas in Los Angeles